 One or more suspensions, whether in school or out of school

 Course failure in English Language Arts (Florida Standard Assessment).

-A level 1 score on the statewide, standardized assessment (FSA) in English Language Arts
+A level 1 score on the statewide, standardized assessment (FSA) in English Language Arts Previously Retained b.
 Provide the following data related to the school's early warning system